suzannepk/power_outages_socioeconomics-/README.md

 * Question 4 can be mostly answered by using just the CtyAvDemog2010.csv data.

 * Question 5 will require you to find more data than we have provided and do a lot of interpolation.
 I suggest you start by googling “Hourly temperature for LA for June 20, 2016”.
-Remember that your eagle-I data's time is given in UTC.
+Remember that your EAGLE-I data's time is given in UTC.

 #### Some reading resources: